-- What (systematic) barriers exist that may limit or impede any diversity efforts you’re taking?
+- What systematic barriers exist that may limit or impede any diversity efforts you’re taking?

 - Why do we value diversity?
 Why is it part of our values?

 - For whom are we creating more inclusive environments?
-How we will ensure that inclusion is real, that we walk our talk?
+How will we ensure that inclusion is real, that we walk our talk?

 - What (systematic) barriers exist that may limit or impede any diversity efforts you’re taking?
-How can we approach this work using equity as our guiding principle, what changes would that require?
+How can we approach this work using equity as our guiding principle?
+What changes would that require?

 General Assembly strives to make the future of tech as vibrant as the world it inhabits through a global commitment to diversity and inclusion.
 We also help companies of all sizes foster diverse, inclusive, and equitable cultures with innovative hiring and onboarding solutions.